 - Nutri-Grain snack bar, 1.3 ounce, apple flavor, no chocolate or nuts

 CFA is a 501(C)(3), non-profit, non-sectarian emergency services and homelessness prevention agency.
-In 2011 CFA distributed over 61,000 emergency food packages.
-CFA also provided over 1400 people with rental and utility assistance.
+In 2013 CFA distributed over 70,000 emergency food packages and provided homelessness prevention services to over 1900 households..

 For more information about the Weekend Snack Pack Program, please contact: Jennifer A. Johnson firstname.lastname@example.org | 201-569-1804 x28